mcrice123/morphic2/src/pages/book1/book-1-page-67.md

     "\n",
     '"...That appeared this evening at McDaniels',"'",' Woods..." the woman continues from off-screen. "...The police searched and found NO FIRE DAMAGE in the area..."', "\n",
     'Errie appears on the right side of the panel, looking at something off-screen further right as she turns toward the viewer with her left hand on an armrest.
-She wears a pink t-shirt and sits in a chair in front of a table where the laptop sits with a mechanical pencil to the left to it on top of a spiral notebook.
+She wears a pink t-shirt and sits in a chair in front of a table where the laptop sits with a mechanical pencil to the left of it, on top of a spiral notebook.
 A small purple object rests to the left of the notebook.
 To the right of the laptop (which is also the background), a lit candle burns in a jar next to a closed book.
 Behind the laptop sits a metal tea set.
 A white outlet in the middle of the mustard-colored wall appears one foot above the table.', "\n\n",

     'Panel 4.',